Tagtal

 Tagtal was a Nubian queen with the titles king's wife and Egyptian.
 Her husband is not known for sure.
 Malonaqen had been proposed although this is only a guess.
 So far she is only known from her burial at Nuri (Nu.
 45).

-Tagtalis also known from her burial at Nuri.
+Tagtal is also known from her burial at Nuri.
 The latter consisted of a pyramid with a chapel and one underground burial chamber.
 The pyramid and chapel were found totally destroyed.
-There was a staircase going underground and leading to burial that was found heavily looted.
-Fragments pf 15 shabtis preserved her name that was difficult to read due to their bad preservation.
-There appears also her titles, king's wife and a second one, perhaps to be read as Egyptian./ The inscriptions there are made in Egyptian hieroglyphs, but the texts are hard to read.
+There was a staircase going underground and leading to the burial that was found heavily looted.
+Fragments of 15 shabtis preserved her name that was difficult to read due to their bad preservation.
+There appears also her titles, king's wife and a second one, perhaps to be read as Egyptian.
+The inscriptions there are made in Egyptian hieroglyphs, but the texts are hard to read.